 "...to figure this out, we don’t need a different page of the playbook.
 We don’t need a different playbook, either.
 We need to ditch the playbook mentality altogether and act like people."

-That’s another way of saying that you and your instincts may be the best guide to figuring out what to invest in, and what to divest.
-This economic downturn comes out of the much more existential threat of the coronavirus pandemic.
+That’s confirming that you and your instincts may be the best guide to figuring out the sweetspot and edges of your directional approach.

 From another perspective here’s literary agent @jonnygeller :